xowski22/Product_Recomendation_System/Documentation.md

 - m is the number of users
 - n is the number of items
-- k is the embedding dimention
+- k is the embedding dimension

 The rating prediction is then computed as: